| Overview: Apart from verbal-language communication, there is another important

 and who is not to look at the other person.
 The appropriate

+rules vary from one culture to another.
 Usually, when sitting opposite a stranger there are two responses

 that can occur, depending on the person's culture and the situation.